Liquid-crystal polymer: Thermotropic systems

-The study of thermotropic LCPs is inspired by the success of the lyotropic LCPs.
-This kind of LCPs can only be processable when the melting temperature is far below the decomposition temperature.
-Above the melting temperature and glass transition temperature and below the clearing point, the thermotropic LCPs will form liquid crystals.
-After the clearing point, the melt will be isotropic and clear again.
-What is different from the small molecular liquid crystals is that we can get frozen liquid crystals by quenching the liquid crystal polymers below the glass transition temperature.
-Moreover, we can use copolymerization to adjust the melting temperature and mesophase temperature.
+The study of thermotropic LCPs was catalyzed by the success of lyotropic LCPs.
+Thermotropic LCPs can only be processed when the melting temperature is far below the decomposition temperature.
+When above the melting temperature but below the clearing point, the thermotropic LCPs will form liquid crystals.
+Above the clearing point, the melt will be isotropic and clear again.

-There are other systems like phototropic systems.
+Frozen liquid crystals can be obtained by quenching liquid crystal polymers below the glass transition temperature.
+Copolymerization can be used to adjust the melting temperature and mesophase temperature.

 Liquid crystal elastomers (LCEs)

 Finkelmann first proposed LCEs in 1981.
 LCEs attracted attention from researchers and industry.
 LCEs can be synthesized both from polymeric precursors and from monomers.
 LCEs can respond to heat, light, and magnetic fields.
 Nanomaterials can be introduced into LCE matrices (LCE-based composites) to provide different properties and tailor LCEs' ability to respond to different stimuli.

 Applications

 LCEs have many applications.
 For example, LCE films can be used as optical retarders due to their anisotropic structure.
 Because they can control the polarization state of transmitted light, they are commonly used in 3D glasses, patterned retarders for transflective displays, and flat panel LC displays.
 Modifying LCE with azobenzene, allows it to show light response properties.
 It can be applied for controlled wettability, autonomous lenses, and haptic surfaces.
 Besides the display application, research has focused on other interesting properties such as its special thermally and photogenerated macroscale mechanical responses, which means they can be good actuators.

 LCEs are used to make actuators and artificial muscles for robotics.
 They have been studied for use as lightweight energy absorbers, with potential applications in helmets, body armor, vehicle bumpers, using multi-layered, tilted beams of LCE, sandwiched between stiff supporting structures.